-I am overwhelmed to be included in this summer’s faculty of the Port Townsend Acoustic Blues Festival in Washington state.
+I will be joining this summer’s faculty of the Port Townsend Acoustic Blues Festival in Washington state.
 I will be attending with G Burns Jug Band, where we will lead workshops individually and as a group from July 29th-August5th.
 Other faculty members include: Jerron Paxton, Happy Traum, Craig Ventresco, Jontavious Willis, Brian Farrow, and Maria Muldaur.

 I’m proud to announce the G Burns Jug Band is again teaming up with jug band and folk revival legend Jim Kweskin for a very special concert presented by San Diego Folk Heritage on Saturday March 24th.
 We had our first rehearsal with Jim this weekend and can’t wait for you to hear what we’re working up.
 Info and tickets on the San Diego Folk Heritage website.

 Look out!
 Save the date!
 Bake some cookies!
 Drink some milk!
 G Burns Jug Band is coming to a town near YOU granted you live east of the Mississippi river and south of the Ohio.
 If you live in one of these fine communities or know folks that do, be sure to rsvp and share our Facebook event pages and help us impress those talent bookers in New Orleans, Hattiesburg MS, Paducah KY, and Louisville’s Nachbar and National Jug Band Jubilee.